The Kansas City Chiefs are headed to their 3rd Super Bowl in 4 years

 "The work's not done," Chiefs head coach Andy Reid said after the game, as his team was awarded the Lamar Hunt Trophy.

-The Chiefs will face the Philadelphia Eagles, who beat the San Francisco 49ers, on Sunday, Feb.
-12.
+The Chiefs will now face the Philadelphia Eagles, who beat the San Francisco 49ers earlier on Sunday to secure the NFC's berth in the Super Bowl, set for Sunday, Feb.
+12, in Glendale, Arizona.

+“This is pretty spectacular,” said Reid about returning to the NFL's championship game.
+“To be able to go back, (it’s) quite an honor.”

+Each side in that fixture will have a player named Kelce.
+It's the first time in Super Bowl history that two brothers will play against each other — tight end Travis Kelce for the Chiefs and center Jason Kelce for the Eagles.